Cagsawa Ruins: Cagsawa Festival

 The Cagsawa Festival is the latest addition to the celebrated festivals of Albay province, and has recently joined the ranks of the province's major festivals.
 It was launched in 2012 by the province and the municipal government of Daraga.
 The festival showcases various activities and entertainment such as outdoor and sport events, culinary activities, and cultural presentations of dances and plays.

 In line with this, the Pintura Cagsawa was also introduced, which provides venue for artists to showcase their works through body painting.
 It is solely on this festival in the province that body art is explored and showcased.

-Last February 1, 2014, the province of Albay commemorated the 200th anniversary of the 1814 eruption by holding the Cagsawa Festival, “Cagsawa Dos Siglos.”
-The festival aimed to pay tribute to the strength and resiliency of the people in Albay.
-According to Joey Salceda, Albay governor, Albayanos (local name for people from Albay) are aware that they live within the shadow of a beautiful yet dangerous volcano every day.
-Thus, the anniversary of the 1814 eruption also serves as a reminder of the town's commitment to disaster risk reduction as part of their way of life to be able to achieve their goals of development for the community.
+On February 1, 2014, the province of Albay commemorated the 200th anniversary of the 1814 eruption by holding the Cagsawa Festival, “Cagsawa Dos Siglos”, as tribute to the strength and resiliency of the people in Albay, and also as a reminder of the dangers of living near an active volcano and their commitment to disaster risk reduction.